 The Story of the Zoo

-Animals are displayed in natural settings replicating their native habitats.
-The Zoo’s new state-of-the-art exhibit for African penguins and other seabirds, opened in 2015 and received the AZA 2016 Award for Exhibit Design.
-The Maryland Zoo is home currently to over 80 endangered penguins, and proud to be the largest and most successful African penguin breeding colony in North America.
+Penguin Coast, the Zoo’s state-of-the-art exhibit for African penguins and other seabirds, opened in 2015 and received the AZA 2016 Award for Exhibit Design.
+The Zoo is home to more than 80 African penguins and maintains the largest and most successful African penguin breeding colony in North America.
 African penguins also represent one of the Zoo’s Signature Animal Programs (SAPs) for wildlife conservation work.

 Polar Bear Watch features polar bears, grizzly bears, and other animals found in or near the Arctic.
 The exhibit includes an authentic Tundra Buggy® from which visitors can watch polar bears on one side and grizzlies on the other.

 A trek through Maryland Wilderness, an award-winning Children’s Zoo, allows visitors to appreciate the beauty of local wilderness and encounter fascinating native species.
 Along the way, they pass through bog, marsh, mountain stream, cave, woods, and meadow before ending up in the Farmyard.